-All late work will will receive 69% unless arrangements are made well (a week or more) in advance.
+All late work will receive 60% unless arrangements are made well (a week or more) in advance.

 Please make sure to post links well in advance of due date time due to technical issues.
 Double check by refreshing pages to make sure work has been submitted.
 Learning management systems are very bad at stopping an upload half way through so checking is a must.
 If you do not know how to, please familiarize yourself with how to share documents in Google Docs.

 I will use e-mail to communicate important information about the class.
-Make sure your most used email account is working or link notifications to your phone in the best way for you.
-I’m usually pretty good at getting back to student’s quickly but I don’t check my work email on the weekend (and you wouldn’t either).
+The phone is a terrible way to try and contact me.
+They make us put phone numbers but odds are if you call my phone, you’ll never get ahold of me.
+I’m usually pretty good at getting back to student’s quickly through email but I don’t check my work email on the weekend (and you wouldn’t either).

 It is highly advised to bring a laptop or tablet PC to class.
 If you have a laptop, bring it to class as often as you can.
 Of course, there will be times where I’ll ask you to close your laptop and to pay attention to the face to face conversation, and obviously you shouldn’t use a laptop to goof off on Facebook, ESPN.com, etc.